5 Complications of Suctioning and How to Prevent Them

 6. Personal Protection

 Personal protection has always been important.
-If anything COVID-19 has demonstrated this importance more than it has added to it.
 Properly use PPE and sanitizing practices to protect both the patient and yourself.